JayaPok/bmode_ultrasound/README.md

 How to Use:
 1. Run the main_B_mode_file.py to run the program with the default data files and values
-2. Can additionaly type --j (filename) for entering custom JSON file, --r (filename) for entering custom RF binary data file, --i (filename) for entering filename to save image to, --display "display" for showing the B-mode image, --save "save" for saving the B-mode image
+2. Can additionaly type the following optional inputs --j (JSON filename, string) for entering custom JSON file --r (Radio Frequency data filename) for entering custom RF binary data file --i (image filename) for entering custom filename to save B-mode image to --display (True or False) for showing the B-mode image --save (True or False) for saving the B-mode image under the filename provided above with the optinal input argument --i

 Contributers:
 Aniruddh Prakash, Jaya Pokuri

 Project License:
 See LICENSE.txt file